Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Test Statistics

 \subsection{Conditional inference in panel models}

 In this section, we establish the testing situation and define the Type I error rate we aim to control.
 The construction of the null hypothesis \eqref{eq:main_null} indicates that the group structure is estimated from the data and may differ from the population's group structure.
-Under \eqref{eq:main_null}, the group separation may not hold, and the number of groups may be overspecified.
+Under \eqref{eq:main_null}, the group separation may fail, and the number of groups may be overspecified.

-The null hypothesis \eqref{eq:main_null} is random because $\boldsymbol{\gamma}_{\mathcal{D}}$ is computed from the data.
-The matrix $R$ and the vector $\mathbf{r}$ in \eqref{eq:main_null} are non-random.
-Thus, the coefficients being tested are fixed for any \textit{given} $\boldsymbol{\gamma}$.
-However, when the groups are unknown and estimated from the data, the coefficients become random because they depend on $\mathcal{D}$.
-At first glance, the randomness of the null hypothesis may seem counterintuitive.
-Nonetheless, introducing this randomness is important for handling situations in which the groups are not well-defined under the null hypothesis.
-Failing to acknowledge the randomness in the estimated group structure undermines the conventional outcomes related to the null distribution of the test statistics for $\mathcal{H}_0$ in \eqref{eq:main_null}, such as the use of a $\chi^2$ distribution to compute the critical value for the Wald test, as shown in Section \ref{sec:motivating_simulations}.
+The null \eqref{eq:main_null} is random because $\gamma_{D}$, which in turn defines the vector $\theta_{v}$, $v \in \{PCR, TSK\}$, is computed from the data.
+The matrix $R$ and the vector $r$ in \eqref{eq:main_null} are nonrandom for given $G$.\footnote{If $G$ is estimated, these terms would potentially depend on the data as well, through their dimensions being related to the number of clusters estimated.
+We assume throughout the paper that $G$ is prespecified.} Thus, the coefficients being tested are fixed for any \emph{given} $\gamma$.
+However, when the groups are unknown and must be estimated from the data, the coefficients are random because they depend on $D$.
+Acknowledging this randomness is important for handling situations in which the groups are not well-defined under the null hypothesis.
+Failing to do so invalidates the conventional testing procedures of $H_0$ in \eqref{eq:main_null}, such as the use of a $\chi^2$ distribution to compute the critical value for the Wald test.

+Figure \ref{fig:pcr_null_homogeneity} illustrates the consequences of ignoring the randomness in the null hypothesis.
+In Panel (a), even though the data are generated from a fully homogeneous model, the PCR estimator mechanically partitions the sample into two groups and produces clearly distinct fitted regression lines, showing that estimated group separation may arise purely from sampling variation rather than genuine population heterogeneity.
+This artificial separation has important consequences for inference: the Q-Q plot in Panel (b) shows that the naive Wald test is severely distorted under a homogeneity null, with $p$-values concentrated near zero, whereas the selective PCR $p$-values are uniformly distributed.
+Ignoring the uncertainty inherent in data-driven clustering therefore leads to substantial overrejection, whereas the selective procedure corrects for this source of distortion.

+Furthermore, the problem does not concern only the cases of testing homogeneity hypotheses of the form $H_0:\theta_{1,1}=\theta_{1,2}$ as indicated in the previous literature.
+Panel (c) shows that when group separation fails, even the simple significance Wald tests for hypotheses such as $H_0:\theta_{1,1}=0$ fail to control the Type I error.
+Hence, the problem of using the same data to select the groups and then testing for general linear hypotheses is more serious than previously thought.

 We design tests that control the Type I error conditional on the estimated group structure.
 This approach eliminates the randomness in the null hypothesis.
 Below, we define the concept of selective Type I error rate.